github/developer.github.com/content/v3/activity/events/types.md

 Key | Type | Description
 ----|------|-------------
 `action`|`string` | The action that was performed.
-Can be one of "opened", "closed", "synchronize", or "reopened".
+Can be one of "assigned", "unassigned", "labeled", "unlabeled", "opened", "closed", or "reopened", or "synchronize".
 `number`|`integer` | The pull request number.
 `pull_request`|`object` | The [pull request](/v3/pulls) itself.